 Baby Charlee’s Story

 Every year, 4,800 babies are born at the Women’s and Children’s Hospital (WCH) and hundreds of them will need the specialist care of the Neonatal Intensive Care Unit (NICU).
-Please donate to give babies like Charlee their best chance this Christmas.
+Please donate to give babies like Charlee their best chance.

 On the 1st of June, first-time parents Ali and Josh welcomed their baby girl Charlee at just 23 weeks.
 Weighing a tiny 560 grams, her parents’ wedding rings could fit around her arm like a bangle.